When is the Commencement Ceremony?

 At the Mount Baker Theatre.
 The entrance is at 104 N. Commercial Street in downtown Bellingham.
-This is BTC’s nineteenth (since 1994) commencement ceremony to be held at the theater.
-Seating for 1500 graduates, friends and family, including plenty of seating for guests with disabilities.
+This is BTC’s 21st (since 1994) Commencement Ceremony to be held at the theater.
+There is seating for 1500 graduates, friends and family, including plenty of seating for guests with disabilities.
 Metered parking in the downtown area is free after 5:00 p.m., and pay parking is available in The Parkade, located two blocks away at 1300 Commercial Street.

 Who can participate?